citrix/citrix-daas-rest-go/citrixorchestration/docs/ProvisionedVirtualMachineDetailsResponseModel.md

 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetAcceleratedNetwork

-`func (o *ProvisionedVirtualMachineDetailsResponseModel) GetAcceleratedNetwork() bool`

-GetAcceleratedNetwork returns the AcceleratedNetwork field if non-nil, zero value otherwise.

-### GetAcceleratedNetworkOk

-`func (o *ProvisionedVirtualMachineDetailsResponseModel) GetAcceleratedNetworkOk() (*bool, bool)`

-GetAcceleratedNetworkOk returns a tuple with the AcceleratedNetwork field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetAcceleratedNetwork

-`func (o *ProvisionedVirtualMachineDetailsResponseModel) SetAcceleratedNetwork(v bool)`

-SetAcceleratedNetwork sets AcceleratedNetwork field to given value.

-### HasAcceleratedNetwork

-`func (o *ProvisionedVirtualMachineDetailsResponseModel) HasAcceleratedNetwork() bool`

-HasAcceleratedNetwork returns a boolean if a field has been set.

-### SetAcceleratedNetworkNil

-`func (o *ProvisionedVirtualMachineDetailsResponseModel) SetAcceleratedNetworkNil(b bool)`

- SetAcceleratedNetworkNil sets the value for AcceleratedNetwork to be an explicit nil

-### UnsetAcceleratedNetwork
-`func (o *ProvisionedVirtualMachineDetailsResponseModel) UnsetAcceleratedNetwork()`

-UnsetAcceleratedNetwork ensures that no value is present for AcceleratedNetwork, not even an explicit nil
-### GetADAccountName

-`func (o *ProvisionedVirtualMachineDetailsResponseModel) GetADAccountName() string`

-GetADAccountName returns the ADAccountName field if non-nil, zero value otherwise.

-### GetADAccountNameOk

-`func (o *ProvisionedVirtualMachineDetailsResponseModel) GetADAccountNameOk() (*string, bool)`

-GetADAccountNameOk returns a tuple with the ADAccountName field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetADAccountName

-`func (o *ProvisionedVirtualMachineDetailsResponseModel) SetADAccountName(v string)`

-SetADAccountName sets ADAccountName field to given value.

-### HasADAccountName

-`func (o *ProvisionedVirtualMachineDetailsResponseModel) HasADAccountName() bool`

-HasADAccountName returns a boolean if a field has been set.

-### SetADAccountNameNil

-`func (o *ProvisionedVirtualMachineDetailsResponseModel) SetADAccountNameNil(b bool)`

- SetADAccountNameNil sets the value for ADAccountName to be an explicit nil

-### UnsetADAccountName
-`func (o *ProvisionedVirtualMachineDetailsResponseModel) UnsetADAccountName()`

-UnsetADAccountName ensures that no value is present for ADAccountName, not even an explicit nil
-### GetVMSid

-`func (o *ProvisionedVirtualMachineDetailsResponseModel) GetVMSid() string`

-GetVMSid returns the VMSid field if non-nil, zero value otherwise.

-### GetVMSidOk

-`func (o *ProvisionedVirtualMachineDetailsResponseModel) GetVMSidOk() (*string, bool)`

-GetVMSidOk returns a tuple with the VMSid field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetVMSid

-`func (o *ProvisionedVirtualMachineDetailsResponseModel) SetVMSid(v string)`

-SetVMSid sets VMSid field to given value.

-### HasVMSid

-`func (o *ProvisionedVirtualMachineDetailsResponseModel) HasVMSid() bool`

-HasVMSid returns a boolean if a field has been set.

-### SetVMSidNil

-`func (o *ProvisionedVirtualMachineDetailsResponseModel) SetVMSidNil(b bool)`

- SetVMSidNil sets the value for VMSid to be an explicit nil

-### UnsetVMSid
-`func (o *ProvisionedVirtualMachineDetailsResponseModel) UnsetVMSid()`

-UnsetVMSid ensures that no value is present for VMSid, not even an explicit nil
-### GetAssignedImage

-`func (o *ProvisionedVirtualMachineDetailsResponseModel) GetAssignedImage() string`

-GetAssignedImage returns the AssignedImage field if non-nil, zero value otherwise.

-### GetAssignedImageOk

-`func (o *ProvisionedVirtualMachineDetailsResponseModel) GetAssignedImageOk() (*string, bool)`

-GetAssignedImageOk returns a tuple with the AssignedImage field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetAssignedImage

-`func (o *ProvisionedVirtualMachineDetailsResponseModel) SetAssignedImage(v string)`

-SetAssignedImage sets AssignedImage field to given value.

-### HasAssignedImage

-`func (o *ProvisionedVirtualMachineDetailsResponseModel) HasAssignedImage() bool`

-HasAssignedImage returns a boolean if a field has been set.

-### SetAssignedImageNil

-`func (o *ProvisionedVirtualMachineDetailsResponseModel) SetAssignedImageNil(b bool)`

- SetAssignedImageNil sets the value for AssignedImage to be an explicit nil

-### UnsetAssignedImage
-`func (o *ProvisionedVirtualMachineDetailsResponseModel) UnsetAssignedImage()`

-UnsetAssignedImage ensures that no value is present for AssignedImage, not even an explicit nil
-### GetBootedImage

-`func (o *ProvisionedVirtualMachineDetailsResponseModel) GetBootedImage() string`

-GetBootedImage returns the BootedImage field if non-nil, zero value otherwise.

-### GetBootedImageOk

-`func (o *ProvisionedVirtualMachineDetailsResponseModel) GetBootedImageOk() (*string, bool)`

-GetBootedImageOk returns a tuple with the BootedImage field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetBootedImage

-`func (o *ProvisionedVirtualMachineDetailsResponseModel) SetBootedImage(v string)`

-SetBootedImage sets BootedImage field to given value.

-### HasBootedImage

-`func (o *ProvisionedVirtualMachineDetailsResponseModel) HasBootedImage() bool`

-HasBootedImage returns a boolean if a field has been set.

-### SetBootedImageNil

-`func (o *ProvisionedVirtualMachineDetailsResponseModel) SetBootedImageNil(b bool)`

- SetBootedImageNil sets the value for BootedImage to be an explicit nil

-### UnsetBootedImage
-`func (o *ProvisionedVirtualMachineDetailsResponseModel) UnsetBootedImage()`

-UnsetBootedImage ensures that no value is present for BootedImage, not even an explicit nil
-### GetCustomVmData

-`func (o *ProvisionedVirtualMachineDetailsResponseModel) GetCustomVmData() ProvisionedVirtualMachineCustomVmDataResponseModel`

-GetCustomVmData returns the CustomVmData field if non-nil, zero value otherwise.

-### GetCustomVmDataOk

-`func (o *ProvisionedVirtualMachineDetailsResponseModel) GetCustomVmDataOk() (*ProvisionedVirtualMachineCustomVmDataResponseModel, bool)`

-GetCustomVmDataOk returns a tuple with the CustomVmData field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetCustomVmData

-`func (o *ProvisionedVirtualMachineDetailsResponseModel) SetCustomVmData(v ProvisionedVirtualMachineCustomVmDataResponseModel)`

-SetCustomVmData sets CustomVmData field to given value.

-### HasCustomVmData

-`func (o *ProvisionedVirtualMachineDetailsResponseModel) HasCustomVmData() bool`

-HasCustomVmData returns a boolean if a field has been set.
+### GetName

+`func (o *ProvisionedVirtualMachineDetailsResponseModel) GetName() string`

+GetName returns the Name field if non-nil, zero value otherwise.

+### GetNameOk

+`func (o *ProvisionedVirtualMachineDetailsResponseModel) GetNameOk() (*string, bool)`

+GetNameOk returns a tuple with the Name field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetName

+`func (o *ProvisionedVirtualMachineDetailsResponseModel) SetName(v string)`

+SetName sets Name field to given value.

+### HasName

+`func (o *ProvisionedVirtualMachineDetailsResponseModel) HasName() bool`

+HasName returns a boolean if a field has been set.

+### SetNameNil

+`func (o *ProvisionedVirtualMachineDetailsResponseModel) SetNameNil(b bool)`

+ SetNameNil sets the value for Name to be an explicit nil

+### UnsetName
+`func (o *ProvisionedVirtualMachineDetailsResponseModel) UnsetName()`

+UnsetName ensures that no value is present for Name, not even an explicit nil
+### GetProvisioningSchemeName

+`func (o *ProvisionedVirtualMachineDetailsResponseModel) GetProvisioningSchemeName() string`

+GetProvisioningSchemeName returns the ProvisioningSchemeName field if non-nil, zero value otherwise.

+### GetProvisioningSchemeNameOk

+`func (o *ProvisionedVirtualMachineDetailsResponseModel) GetProvisioningSchemeNameOk() (*string, bool)`

+GetProvisioningSchemeNameOk returns a tuple with the ProvisioningSchemeName field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetProvisioningSchemeName

+`func (o *ProvisionedVirtualMachineDetailsResponseModel) SetProvisioningSchemeName(v string)`

+SetProvisioningSchemeName sets ProvisioningSchemeName field to given value.

+### HasProvisioningSchemeName

+`func (o *ProvisionedVirtualMachineDetailsResponseModel) HasProvisioningSchemeName() bool`

+HasProvisioningSchemeName returns a boolean if a field has been set.

+### SetProvisioningSchemeNameNil

+`func (o *ProvisionedVirtualMachineDetailsResponseModel) SetProvisioningSchemeNameNil(b bool)`

+ SetProvisioningSchemeNameNil sets the value for ProvisioningSchemeName to be an explicit nil

+### UnsetProvisioningSchemeName
+`func (o *ProvisionedVirtualMachineDetailsResponseModel) UnsetProvisioningSchemeName()`

+UnsetProvisioningSchemeName ensures that no value is present for ProvisioningSchemeName, not even an explicit nil
+### GetProvisioningSchemeId

+`func (o *ProvisionedVirtualMachineDetailsResponseModel) GetProvisioningSchemeId() string`

+GetProvisioningSchemeId returns the ProvisioningSchemeId field if non-nil, zero value otherwise.

+### GetProvisioningSchemeIdOk

+`func (o *ProvisionedVirtualMachineDetailsResponseModel) GetProvisioningSchemeIdOk() (*string, bool)`

+GetProvisioningSchemeIdOk returns a tuple with the ProvisioningSchemeId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetProvisioningSchemeId

+`func (o *ProvisionedVirtualMachineDetailsResponseModel) SetProvisioningSchemeId(v string)`

+SetProvisioningSchemeId sets ProvisioningSchemeId field to given value.

+### HasProvisioningSchemeId

+`func (o *ProvisionedVirtualMachineDetailsResponseModel) HasProvisioningSchemeId() bool`

+HasProvisioningSchemeId returns a boolean if a field has been set.

+### SetProvisioningSchemeIdNil

+`func (o *ProvisionedVirtualMachineDetailsResponseModel) SetProvisioningSchemeIdNil(b bool)`

+ SetProvisioningSchemeIdNil sets the value for ProvisioningSchemeId to be an explicit nil

+### UnsetProvisioningSchemeId
+`func (o *ProvisionedVirtualMachineDetailsResponseModel) UnsetProvisioningSchemeId()`

+UnsetProvisioningSchemeId ensures that no value is present for ProvisioningSchemeId, not even an explicit nil
 ### GetCpuCount

 `func (o *ProvisionedVirtualMachineDetailsResponseModel) GetCpuCount() int32`